SpyrosLefkaditis/fibrohash/paper.md

 # Research Contribution and Methodology

-FibroHash introduces a novel approach to password generation that combines mathematical sequence generation with modern cryptographic primitives.
-The core innovation lies in the use of HMAC-based Fibonacci-inspired number generation, which provides the benefits of mathematical predictability for testing while maintaining cryptographic security through proper key derivation.
+FibroHash introduces an approach to password generation that combines mathematical sequence generation with modern cryptographic primitives [@nist2017digital].
+The key contribution lies in the use of HMAC-based Fibonacci-inspired number generation, which provides the benefits of mathematical predictability for testing while maintaining cryptographic security through proper PBKDF2 key derivation.

 ## Cryptographic Architecture